dOrgTech/Ecosystem/proposals/Alchemy/13-design-overhaul.md

 -   **Proposal Feed**: One view that aggregates proposals from all different categories

-    -   Defaults to showing active proposals (boosted, pending, regular)
+    -   Defaults to showing active proposals: boosted, pending, regular

-    -   Can also filter proposals by: categories, passed, failed
+    -   Can also filter proposals by: categories (AKA plug-ins/schemes) and status (active, passed, failed)

 -   **Proposal Details**: See details about an individual proposal